221230793/Digital-Portfolio-PRP370S/README.md

 I gained confidence in presenting myself professionally.
 I now understand appropriate behaviour in a workplace, how to communicate respectfully, and how to maintain professionalism in different scenarios.

+**Conclusion**

+Creating this digital portfolio allowed me to reflect on my personal and professional development throughout the Work Readiness Training.
+By collecting evidence and applying the STAR reflection technique, I was able to clearly identify how my skills have grown in key areas such as business communication, interview readiness, networking, and workplace etiquette.

+This portfolio not only showcases the work I completed, but also demonstrates how each experience contributed to my confidence and employability.
+Through the process, I gained a better understanding of my strengths, improved my communication abilities, and developed essential career skills that will support me as I enter the professional world.

+Overall, this portfolio represents my journey of growth, learning, and preparation for the workplace.
+I am now more confident, more professional, and better equipped for future opportunities.